scrabbletank/farhome-rules/rulesdoc.md

 You summon a swarm of burning flies at a target tile in range.
 The flies attach themselves to nearby creatures, igniting themselves and burning the target.
 When a creature enters the swarm or begins their turn there, they make a Stamina save vs your spellcasting, taking 1 wound of fire damage on fail.
 Any invisible creatures hit by this lose their invisibility if it came from a spell, or becomes visible for 1 minute otherwise.
 There are enough fireflies to burn 3 times, after which the swarm disappears.

-The area increases by 1 and the number of burns increase by 1 for every level above 1st.
+The the fireflies spread across 1 more tile and the number of burns increase by 1 for every level above 1st.

 ___
 #### Ghoulish Claws